Frequently Asked Questions

 Q. What is the difference between hospital-based program and a college-based program?

 A. Graduates from our hospital-based program receive a certificate from the Henry Ford Health System.
-Diagnostic Medical Sonography graduates take the certification examinations given by the American Registry of Diagnostic Medical Sonography (ARDMS), which is the same as graduates of other CAAHEP accredited programs.
+Diagnostic Medical Sonography graduates take the international credentialing examinations given by the American Registry of Diagnostic Medical Sonography (ARDMS).
+These are the same credentialing exams taken by graduates of other CAAHEP-accredited programs.
 Only colleges are accredited to award a degree.
+Hospital-based programs are only accredited to award of Certificate of Completion.

 Q. How much will I make when I graduate?